MusicPlayerDaemon/MPD/doc/user.rst

 The Sticker Database
 ~~~~~~~~~~~~~~~~~~~~

 "Stickers" are pieces of information attached to songs.
+Some clients
-Some clients use them to store ratings and other volatile data.
-This feature requires :program:`SQLite`, compile-time configure option :option:`--enable-sqlite.`
+use them to store ratings and other volatile data.
+This feature
+requires :program:`SQLite`, compile-time configure option
+:option:`-Dsqlite`.

 .. list-table::
    :widths: 20 80